top of page

 Community stalls also feature.

-For March it is Woodland Trust, Freemasons and Turning Town Pink - photos are in our gallery HERE.
+For March it was the Woodland Trust, Freemasons and Turning Town Pink - photos are in our gallery HERE.

 Setting out their stalls some months are The Plants by Ogie Placido which featured in Garden News Magazine and Karen Osborne who mans the Made For You craft stall which has had a slot on Really TV.